Get a free, no obligation personal loan quote with rates as low as 9.99%

 Are Car Insurance Rates Higher For New Drivers in Ontario?

-1. Those new to the road won’t have a track record that proves their safe drives.
+• Limited Driving Record: Those new to the road won’t have a track record that proves that they’re responsible on the road.
 To benefit from safe driving car insurance discounts, you’ll need to prove yourself as a safe driver by keeping a clean driving record.

 What’s The Average Cost Of Car Insurance In Ontario For New Drivers?